Dynamic Media Facilities: Why DMF Matters & What’s Happening Now

 But when you really look at it, you start to notice the limitations.
 A lot of that expensive equipment is sitting idle most of the day.
 It’s there for the morning and evening newscast, but not much else.
 Or maybe there is a color corrector that only gets used every once in a while for commercial production.

 Even as more processing moves into software and servers, many of us are still thinking about it the old way, like we’re just replacing one box with another.
 But what broadcasters need now is something more flexible.
-You want to be able to use the same underlying resources for different productions at different times, and you don’t want to pay for capabilities you don’t need in that new workflow.
+You want to be able to chain together resources for different types of productions at different times, and you don’t want to pay for capabilities you don’t need.

 That’s the pressure a lot of facilities are under right now.
 And that’s where Dynamic Media Facilities (DMF) comes in.
 Broadcast engineers are starting to ask: are our facilities actually working as efficiently as they could be?